Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Encoding Constraints

 [1][]{

 }

 \newcolumntype{L}[1]{>{ \\\arraybackslash }m{#1}} \newcolumntype{C}[1]{>{ \\\arraybackslash }m{#1}} \newcolumntype{R}[1]{>{ \\\arraybackslash }m{#1}}

 Table~\ref{tab:sum-ranges} gives the possible number of edges in $G$ for various scope sizes $q$ and numbers of distinct assigned users.
-One can see that for any $q \le 5$ the ranges do not overlap, indicating that it is possible to determine the number of distinct users assigned to $T_c$ just by counting edges in $G$.
-However, at $q = 6$, some of the ranges overlap, and then not every counting constraint with $q \ge 6$ can be encoded in this way.
+One can see that for any $q \le 5$ the ranges do not overlap, indicating that it is possible to determine the number of distinct users assigned to $T_c$ by counting edges in $G$.
+However, at $q = 6$, some of the ranges overlap, and then not every at-least and at-most constraint with $q \ge 6$ can be encoded in this way.

 For $q \le 5$ and $1 \le r \le q$, let $\underline{\sigma}_{q, r}$ and $\overline{\sigma}_{q, r}$ be the lower and upper bounds, respectively, on the number of edges in $G$ with $q$ nodes and exactly $r$ cliques.
 Then we can formulate an at-most-$r$ constraint as